cambridge-cares/TheWorldAvatar/Agents/SmartMeterAgent/README.md

 More information can be found in the example property file `client.properties` in `agent/config` folder.

 ## How it works
 SmartMeterAgent only retrieves 1 group of valid reading every minute from database or csv file (refer to [data filtering](#data-filtering) section for definiition of valid readings).
-The agent queries the microgrid triple store for dataIRIs of timeseries data of each bus node, and maps the IRIs to devices in smart meter readings.
+When retrieving latest data, the agent queries for valid readings of the current time point.
+When valid readings are not found, it continues to search for the previous minute.
+If no valid readings are found in the last 10 minutes, of if no new valid readings are found for 10 minutes after uploading some data, an exception will be thrown to remind the user to check that all devices in the mapping file are switched on.
+The agent also queries the microgrid triple store for dataIRIs of timeseries data of each bus node, and maps the IRIs to devices in smart meter readings.
 Reading data are filtered and processed before uploading to the timeseries database.

 ### Data filtering
 A group of readings for a time point is valid if and only if: